• Identify a Pennsylvania ancestor.

 2. The second form is a RTF document which can be downloaded, and which allows you to type directly onto the form once you have saved it on your computer.
 If your word processor tells you that this form is read-only, save it under a different name.

-The .rft form makes it easier to update your application, for example to replace one source with a better one, because you may save information added to the form and later revise it if needed.
+The .rft form makes it easier to update your application, because you may save information added to the form and later revise it if needed.
 The form will print correctly in most word processing programs except WordPad.
-To use the .rtf form,
+To use the .rtf form:

 First Families of Pennsylvania, Documentation and Application Procedure